Jonserafim7/VANLIFE-Learning-React-Router/README.md

 - This project is a learning project and is not intended for commercial use.
 - The main focus was to learn react router and not to create a fully functional website, therefore there are still many features that can be added to make it a fully functional website.
+- The website is not connected to a real database, so the data is hardcoded in a mock server created using miragejs.
+Miragejs is a library that allows us to create a fake server to simulate a real server and test our application without having to connect to a real server.
+- The website is not connected to a real authentication system, so it's only possible to sign in using a hardcoded user.
+- To access the host page, you can use the following credentials:
+  - **Email:** `b@b.com`
+  - **Password:** `p123`

 ### To-Dos